sidsurakanti/finance-analytics-app/docs/CONTRIBUTING.md

 ## Requests for new features

-If you have a request for a new feature, please open a discussion on GitHub or contact me.
+If you have a request for a new feature, please open an issue on GitHub or contact me.
 I'll be happy to help you out.